-A summary of planned Pupil Premium expenditure and a review of the previous year’s Pupil Premium funding can be found by clicking here.
+A summary of planned Pupil Premium expenditure and a review of the previous years is accessible below

 The Government is giving money to all schools to help pupils from lower income families do their very best.
 This funding is called the ‘Pupil Premium’.
 We now receive this additional funding for each pupil on our roll registered as eligible for free school meals.
 This is currently £1,320 per pupil in year 6 and £935 per pupil in years 7 and 8.
 We are using this money to help our pupils achieve the best possible outcomes during their time at BHA.

 Being eligible for a free school meal clearly has a benefit to the pupil-namely, a free high quality meal.
 This saves parents/carers over £400 per year.
 Another benefit to the pupil is help with the costs of school trips.

 Service Children: The Department for Education (DfE) introduced the Service Pupil Premium (SPP) in 2011, for schools in England as part of the commitment to delivering the armed forces covenant.

 State schools, academies and free schools in England, which have children of service personnel in reception to Year 11, can receive the funding, which is designed to assist the school to provide mainly non-educational support (known as pastoral care) to these children.
 The SPP is currently £300 per child of service personnel, paid directly to the school.

 Schools will only be able to claim the SPP if the parents of those eligible children declare their child’s service status to their school Head Teacher, before the annual school census which takes place in January each year.

 The SPP helps schools to support the unique challenges children with parents in the armed forces can often face.